Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Simulations

+Figure \ref{fig:MeanEll2ErrorEstimatorComparisonBCCHTuning} shows the mean $\ell_{2}$ estimation error (for the slope coefficients, averaging over the 2,000 simulation draws) arising from BCV, post-BCV and CV, respectively, using benchmark tuning.

+Mean $\ell_{2}$ estimation error is here depicted as a function of the sample/problem size (the tile column), coefficient pattern (the tile row), and correlation level (the horizontal axis in each tile).
+The horizontal line at $\|\btheta_{0}\|_{2}$ facilitates comparison with the trivial ``estimator'' $\widehat{\btheta}\equiv\boldsymbol{0}_p$.

+One observation evident from this figure is that the error curves of BCV, post-BCV and CV can cross.
+Hence, these estimators cannot be ranked in terms of mean $\ell_{2}$ estimation error, in general.
+However, for the largest sample/problem size considered, post-BCV outperforms CV for small to medium levels of correlation, and CV outperforms BCV.\footnote{We reach qualitatively identical conclusions from inspecting the \emph{median }$\ell_{2}$ estimation errors.
+Hence, these findings are not limited to one particular feature of the error distributions.
+We omit the corresponding median plots due to their similarity with the mean error plots.
+Figures are available upon request.}

+Increasing the sample size (moving from left to right) leads to a downward shift in mean estimation error for all three estimators, which is indicative of convergence.
+Convergence appears to take place no matter the coefficient pattern or regressor correlation level even though the number of candidate regressors matches the sample size.
+Increasing the number of non-zeros in $\btheta_{0}$ (moving from top to bottom) leads to an upward shift in mean estimation error.
+This finding is consistent with convergence slowing down with $q$ and $s_q$ as predicted by Theorems \ref{cor: convergence rate bootstrap after cv} and \ref{thm: convergence rates post estimator}.

-We next investigate the impact of the choice of $c_0$.
-Figures \ref{fig:BAMSensitivityChoiceOfc0} and \ref{fig:BCVSensitivityChoiceOfc0} plot the mean $\ell^{2}$ estimation error for $c_0=1, 1.05,$ and (the previously used) $1.1$, each sample size and coefficient pattern and for the BAM and BCV estimators, respectively.
-Our finite-sample experiments suggest that increasing $c_0$ away from one worsens (mean) performance.
-However, while our theory takes $c_0>1$, any value near one---including the limit case of one itself---appears to lead to near identical results.
-Similar findings were mentioned in \citet{belloni_sparse_2012} for the case of the LASSO and linear model.
+We next investigate the impact of the choice of score markup $c_{0}$.
+Figures \ref{fig:MeanEll2ErrorBCVVaryingc0BCCHrule} and \ref{fig:MeanEll2ErrorPostBCVVaryingc0BCCHrule} plot the mean $\ell_{2}$ estimation error for $c_{0}=1,1.05$ and (the previously used) $1.1$, each sample/problem size and coefficient pattern, and for the BCV and post-BCV estimators, respectively.